 The accompanying unaudited condensed consolidated financial statements were prepared on a going concern basis, which assumes that the Company will continue its operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
-To date, the Company has not generated revenues from its activities.
-The Company had a net loss of \$2.7 million and \$4.8 million for the three and six months ended June 30, 2022, respectively, for the three months ended June 30, 2022 and an accumulated deficit of \$67.0 million as of June 30, 2022.
-Available funds are expected to be sufficient to fund the Company's operating expenses for at least 12 months from the date these unaudited condensed consolidated financial statements are issued.
-However, additional funding will be necessary to fund future research, preclinical and clinical activities.
+The Company has not generated revenues from its activities.
+The Company had a net loss of \$6.0 million and \$10.8 million for the three and nine months ended September 30, 2022, respectively, and an accumulated deficit of \$73.0 million as of September 30, 2022.
+Management believes these conditions raise substantial doubt about the Company's ability to continue as a going concern within the next twelve months from the date these unaudited condensed consolidated financial statements are issued.
+The Company will require additional funding to conduct future clinical activities.
 The Company will seek additional funding through public financings, debt financings, collaboration agreements, strategic alliances and licensing agreements.
 Although the Company has been successful in raising capital in the past, there is no assurance of success in obtaining such additional financing on terms acceptable to us, if at all, and there is no assurance that the Company will be able to enter into collaborations or other arrangements.
 If the Company is unable to obtain funding, it could force delays, reduce or eliminate research and development programs, product portfolio expansion or commercialization efforts, which could adversely affect future business prospects, and the ability to continue operations.